-If you do not want to load the heading or trailing lines allowed, type the caret character (^) as the first character of the line and press RETURN.
+If you do not want to load the maximum number of heading or trailing lines allowed, type the caret character (^) as the first character of the unwanted line and press RETURN.
 If you were entering heading lines, the system prompts you for trailing lines.
 If you were entering trailing lines it prompts you with NUMBER OF PUMPS.